espocrm/documentation/docs/extensions/google-integration/setting-up.md

 Go to the Administration > Integrations > Google.
 Check *Enabled* checkbox.

-* *Client ID* and *Client Secret* you will obtain in Google Developers Console.
+* You will obtain *Client ID* and *Client Secret* in Google Developers Console.
-* *Redirect URI* you will need to copy to Google Developers Console.
+* You will need to copy *Redirect URI*  to Google Developers Console.

 ![Integration](../../_static/images/extensions/google-integration/setting-up/1.png)